 Looking for a Breakfast Pizza recipe to start your morning?
-This homemade breakfast pizza recipe is one of the easiest pizzas to whip up!
+This sheet-pan breakfast pizza recipe is an easy way to feed a crowd!
 School breakfast pizza is what all started the love for this pizza crust that’s loaded with toppings like sausage, eggs, and cheese!

 Breakfast is an essential morning routine for our family of 7, so we count on some of our favorite breakfast entrees like our soft and creamy scrambled eggs or our favorite french toast recipe to start one of our mornings!
 Need something sweet?
 Try our super moist applesauce muffins with your morning coffee!